Info for PNW Alumni

 News and Announcements

-Faculty members from Purdue University Northwest will offer a series of interdisciplinary lectures and discussions during the academic year of 2020-2021, about race relations and racism in America.
+Faculty members from Purdue University Northwest (PNW) will present a series of interdisciplinary lectures and discussions this fall on critical race theory, racism and teaching evaluations, ethics of protest, and who is hurt by racism.